-To use Kiosk Mode, enable it on the System Policy tab (see FIGURE 3-7) and use the Kiosk Mode tab for setup.
-For a more detailed description, see "Kiosk Mode" on page 151 of this manual and "Migrating from Controlled Access Mode (CAM) to Kiosk Mode" on page 53 of the Sun Ray Server Software 4.0 Installation and Configuration Guide for Solaris.
+To use Kiosk Mode, enable it on the System Policy tab (see FIGURE 3-12) and use the Kiosk Mode tab for setup.
+For a more detailed description, see "Kiosk Mode" on page 161 of this manual and "Migrating from Controlled Access Mode (CAM) to Kiosk Mode" in the Sun Ray Server Software 4.1 Installation and Configuration Guide for Solaris.

-FIGURE 3-8 Edit Kiosk Mode Tab
+FIGURE 3-13 Kiosk Mode Tab